corbado/example-passkeys-php-symfony/README.md

 ### 2.1.
 Prerequisites

-Please follow the steps in [Getting started](https://docs.corbado.com/overview/getting-started) to create and configure a project in the [developer panel](https://app.corabdo.com).
+Please follow steps 1-3 on our [Getting started](https://docs.corbado.com/overview/getting-started) page to create and configure a project in the [developer panel](https://app.corbado.com).

 ### 2.2.
 Configure environment variables